+\bigcirc Select the Manual Operation mode

-Display the preset table
+PRESET TABLE Display the preset table

 Select the datum number you want to activate, or

 With the GOTO key, select the datum number that you want to activate.
 Confirm with the ENT key

-ACTIVATE PRESET

-Activate the preset
+ACTIVATE PRESET Activate the preset

-Confirm activation of the datum.
+EXECUTE Confirm activation of the datum.
 The TNC sets the display and-if defined-the basic rotation

 Exit the preset table

-Activating the datum from the preset table in an NC program
+Activating a datum from the preset table in an NC program